 It is with great honor and pleasure to announce that the Kalispell Regional Healthcare (KRH) Nurse Residency Program has been awarded Accreditation with Distinction by the American Nurses Credentialing Center’s (ANCC) Practice Transition Accreditation Program, the highest recognition awarded by the ANCC’s Accreditation Program.
-KRH is the first Healthcare System in the state of Montana to be awarded this distinction and one of 30 ANCC accredited programs in the United States.
+KRH is the first Healthcare System in the state of Montana to be awarded this distinction and one of less than 50 ANCC accredited programs in the United States.
 This designation will help to recruit and retain high caliber nurses at KRH and validates that the program meets all national standards and criteria necessary to transition newly licensed nurses into practice.
 The appraiser team commended the Program on its robustness, especially considering the small size of the hospital with limited resources.

 “This process has been a lot of work and a true pleasure to be a part of.
 It takes a village to create a successful environment for our nurses transitioning into the profession, and I am proud to see that we are heading in the right direction.
 Collaboration is key and I can’t speak highly enough of the good work and support from our Executive Leadership Team, Nursing Directors/ Managers, Expert Clinical Nursing Staff, Clinical Educators, Preceptors, Interdisciplinary Teams, Human Resource Partners, and Academic Partners.
 We look forward to continuing to grow and refine our program in the upcoming years.”